dilshankarunarathne/c-sharp-notes/README.md

 Also it has properties such as `Hours`, `Minutes`, `Seconds` and `Milliseconds`.
 For example, if you have a TimeSpan object with a duration of 1 hour, 2 minutes and 3 seconds, the `Minutes` property will return the value 2.
 That's the number of minutes we've added for the duration.
 But, if we query `TotalMinutes` property, it will return the value `62.05`.

 Similar to DateTime objects, TimeSpan objects are immutable.
 They cannot be changed.
+But they provide methods to modify their value `Add()` and `Subtract()`.
+Both of these methods return a new TimeSpan object.